Teach English in Myanmar

 - Paid English teaching positions in Myanmar

-- 3 month*, 6 month*, and 1 year contracts
+- 6 month or 1 year contracts

 - Paid teaching position in Myanmar

 - 1 week orientation (+ optional 3 week TESOL certification) in Yangon

 - Business visa sponsorship